 Compost The Perfect Phosphorus Source

-Adding aged compost makes for the perfect way to introduce a rich source of phosphorus into your garden soil.
+Adding aged compost makes for the perfect way to introduce a rich source of phosphorus into your garden soil and improve crop production.
 Microbial life interacting with decaying animal and plant matter provide ample amounts of phosphorus.

 Furthermore, a type of mycorrhizal fungus usually surround healthy root systems where the fungus releases important enzymes into the soil.